arosenaos/arosenaos.github.io/project.md

 print('Best hyperparameters:',  rand_search.best_params_)
 ```

 ## Results

-After establishing the best random forest classifier determined by the optimum hyperparameters, I tested the models' accuracy by comparing the models predictions to observations from the test set.
+After establishing the best random forest classifier determined by the optimum hyperparameters, I tested the model accuracy by comparing the model predictions to observations from the test set.
 The accuracy was about 77.6%.
 Next, I calculated feature importances to identify the order of importance for features in determining an APE (Figure 4).
 Finally, I plotted a confusion matrix to categorize the true positive, false positive, true negative and false negative outputs of the model (Figure 5).

 ![](assets/IMG/results.png){: width="1000" }